Hardness of Dynamic Core and Truss Decompositions: Introduction

 \section{Introduction}

 Graphs are widely used to model data in different applications, and the search for communities, through the extraction of cohesive subgraphs, has a variety of applications in the analysis of social, biological, and other networks~\cite{huang_community_2019}.
 Most classic cohesive subgraphs, such as maximum cliques, quasi-cliques, and~$k$-clans are NP-hard to find or sometimes even to approximate~\cite{hastad_clique_1999}.
-A looser definition of a cohesive subgraph is the~\kcore, which is the maximum subgraph of a graph of minimum degree at least~$k$~\cite{seidman_network_1983}.
-An efficient~$\Oh(m)$ algorithm exists~\cite{batagelj_m_2003} to compute the cores of a graph on~$m$ edges.
+A looser definition of a cohesive subgraph of a graph is the~\kcore, which is the maximum subgraph of minimum degree at least~$k$~\cite{seidman_network_1983}.
+There exists an efficient~$\Oh(m)$ algorithm to compute the cores of a graph on~$m$ edges~\cite{batagelj_m_2003}.
 Due to this, cores have been widely used in many community search applications, and they have been studied extensively~\cite{malliaros_core_2020,du_core_2020}.
-In the \deff{core decomposition} problem, the task is to compute, for each vertex~$v$, the maximum~$k$ for which~$v$ is in the~\kcore, called the \deff{core value} of~$v$.
-In its approximate version, the task is relaxed, and the goal is to compute numbers that approximate the core values within an interval.
-There is also a directed version, and a generalized version of \kcores, called \ktruss, whose goal is to find subgraphs in which all edges are in~$k-2$ triangles.
+In the~\deff{core decomposition} problem, the task is to compute, for each vertex~$v$, the maximum~$k$ for which~$v$ is in the~\kcore, called the~\deff{core value} of~$v$.
+We explore several variants of this problem, such as approximating the core value within an interval, and searching for the~$k$-truss, a subgraph where all edges are in at least~$k-2$ triangles~\cite{cohen_trusses_2008}.